NTU-Mecatron/.github/profile/CONTRIBUTING.md

 ### 2. Make Changes in Git Submodules, Not the Workspace Root

-> Notes:
+> **Notes**:
 > We use `auv_ws` repository as an example in this contribution guide.
 The same rules should be applied to other packages in Mecatron Organiation.

-Your changes must be committed to the appropriate submodules inside `auv_ws/src`, not directly to the `auv_ws` repository.
-(Except for adding new submodules, or change docs.
-Those should be advised by code owner and be careful to make changes on `auv_ws`)
+If the repository contains submodule and your changes are related to those submodules.
+You must `git commit` in the appropriate submodules, not directly in the parent repository.
+For example, when you want to make changes in `auv_ws` repository:

 **Incorrect approach:**
 ```bash